FHA vs. Conventional: Choosing the Right Loan for You

 Conventional loans give the borrower more flexibility when it comes to loan amounts while an FHA loan caps out at $271,000 in most areas.
 Since Kate’s dream home is in Beverly Hills, her loan amount will most likely be above the FHA loan cap, so a Conventional loan is her only choice.

 Conventional loans often do not come with the amount of provisions that FHA loans do.
-Conventional loans do not require mortgage insurance if the loan to value is less than 80%-in other words, if the borrower can make a down payment of 20%.
-Because Kate has saved enough to put 20% down, a Conventional loan will be a better option because she will not have to pay for mortgage insurance.
+They also do not require mortgage insurance if the loan to value is less than 80%-in other words, if the borrower can make a down payment of 20%.
+Because Kate has saved enough to put 20% down, a this loan will be a better option because she will not have to pay for mortgage insurance.
 In addition, if the property you are buying is more of a fixer-upper, the Conventional loan is the only option.
 The appraisal requirements to get an FHA loan are extremely severe, making it nearly impossible to buy a fixer-upper with an FHA loan.
-Lastly, if you have a credit score over 720, a Conventional loan will be more beneficial to you.
+Lastly, if you have a credit score over 720, this loan will be more beneficial to you.
 You will end up receiving a better rate on a Conventional than an FHA loan.
 Kate wants to get the best interest rate possible.
 She will likely get a better rate with a Conventional loan because her credit score is above 720.

 In closing, an FHA loan is easier to obtain, but no matter what you have to pay mortgage insurance.
 A Conventional loan requires a higher credit score and more money down, but does not have as many provisions.